SindieCastro/Mission-to-Mars/README.md

 ### Results

-Picture One and Two show the web app from an IPhone 5/SE.
+Picture One and Two show the view of the web app from an IPhone 5/SE.

 Picture One: Top of the web app
 ![mission_pic](https://user-images.githubusercontent.com/78306719/116014391-a2ff9d00-a5fa-11eb-991d-33e85b225c6a.PNG)